 • Purchase order/end date enforcement

-Co-employment risk is the term used to refer to situations where two or more organizations exert some level of control over a worker, and are therefore considered to have employer obligations toward the employee.
+Co-employment risk is the term used to refer to situations where two or more organizations exert some level of control over a contingent worker, and are both considered to have employer obligations toward the worker.
 Co-employment risk can often exist when organizations use staff that are provided by third parties.

 What are the advantages and disadvantages of hiring contingent workers from a business perspective?